 - Entrants must comply with Conference Registration deadlines as detailed on the conference website.

 - Co-authored papers are allowed, and the other authors need not meet the eligibility criteria for the award.
-However, the entrant should have made a substantial contribution to the research.
+However, the entrant should have made a substantial contribution to the research and his/her contribution should be identified on the title page (as an approximate percentage).

 - Authors must comply with all deadlines for submission of Abstracts and Full Papers as detailed on the conference website.
 Full Papers for the Seamus Hogan Prize may be due before the Conference, to allow sufficient time for judging.

-When registering for the conference, please be sure to indicate that you wish to enter the Seamus Hogan Research Prize.
+When registering at the conference website, please be sure to indicate that you wish to enter the Seamus Hogan Research Prize.